Sanjeeb241/Doit/README.md

 # Doit
-A simple To Do app using realm and Fire store.
+A simple To Do/ Reminder app using Realm Storage.